Augustine-ebuka/book/README.md

 - **Search Bar:** Users can search for books using a search bar.
 The application sends requests to an API to fetch relevant book information.

-- **React Typescript**: The frontend is developed using React JS with Typescript, offering a dynamic and efficient user interface.
 ### 3. Loading Spinner

 - A loading spinner is displayed during API requests to provide visual feedback to users while waiting for data.